 All your money is invested through the system of fractional shares offered by the custodian.

-Your money is invested only in funds run by Vanguard and BlackRock.
+Your money is invested only in funds run by Vanguard, iShares (by BlackRock) and BNP Paribas.

 This scheme ensures that your assets are protected for up to €20,000, as a last resort against fraud or embezzlement.

 No long term contracts, no penalties, no fees to leave...

 You're in control.

 itsme makes sure that only you can ever access your Curvo account.